 - Crime: Trends in foreclosures, vacancies, and crime rates in the neighborhood can tell you a lot about the area.

 - Weather: Severe weather, such as hurricanes and tornadoes, tend to strike in recurring regions and result in extensive property losses.
 According to a study by WalletHub.com, states with the highest property losses from natural disasters are Missouri, Oklahoma, Texas, New Jersey, and New York.

 - Financial Stability: Property values, tax rates, and future development projects in the neighborhood and surrounding areas can be useful in projecting the property’s long-term appreciation.

 - Demographics: Population growth and average income statistics in the geographical area can provide insight into the value of the property, short and long term.

 - Transportation Improvements: Planned transportation projects can impact the appeal of the property to renters and the property’s long-term value.

-Using our experience and real estate knowledge of the local area, Real Property Management can help you assess potential properties to make a solid investment.
+Using our experience and real estate knowledge of the local area, Real Property Management Gold can help you assess potential properties to make a solid investment.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.